 Fee: € 1250, VAT excluded*.
 The fee includes access to the training, e-access to the training materials (no paper materials), and (during the training) tea/coffee/water/cookies – and during and after the training, easy access to the trainers for questions and discussions.

-Application: apply by e-mail to email@example.com, making sure to sufficiently show that you meet the pre-requisites listed above (add a CV and motivation, if needed).
+Application: apply by e-mail to email@example.com, making sure to sufficiently show that you meet the pre-requisites listed above (add your CV and motivation, please).

 The fee also includes the right to take the auditor’s certification exam at the end of the training.
 Providing the student has enough experience in the CSIRT field, and providing the student pays proper attention during the training, they will normally speaking be able to pass the exam.
 Passing the exam is however not part of the fee, this is the student’s own responsibility (any special needs related to the training or exam, please bring to our attention timely).
 We do exercise due care: see the “auditor certification clause” below.